kubesphere/helm-charts/src/qingcloud/gitlab/doc/development/minikube/index.md

 ### Logging in

-You can access the GitLab instance by visiting the domain specified, [https://gitlab.192.168.99.100.nip.io](https://gitlab.192.168.99.100.nip.io) is used in these examples.
+You can access the GitLab instance by visiting the domain specified, `https://gitlab.192.168.99.100.nip.io` is used in these examples.
 If you manually created the secret for initial root password, you can use that to sign in as root user.
-If not, Gitlab automatically created a random password for the root user.
-This can be extracted by the following command (replace <name> by name of the release - which is gitlab if you used the command above).
+If not, GitLab automatically created a random password for the root user.
+This can be extracted by the following command (replace `<name>` by name of the release - which is `gitlab` if you used the command above).

 ```shell
 kubectl get secret <name>-gitlab-initial-root-password -ojsonpath='{.data.password}' | base64 --decode ; echo